TaitoUnited/taito-cli/README.md

 ## Development

-Install taito-cli normally using the [taito-cli installation instructions](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/02-installation.md).
-You can run a taito-cli command in development mode by using the `-d, --dev` flag (e.g. `taito -d env apply:dev`).
+Install taito-cli normally using the [installation instructions](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/02-installation.md).
+You can run a taito-cli command in development mode by using the `-d, --dev` flag (e.g. `taito -d status`).
 In the development mode your local taito-cli directory is mounted in the taito-cli container.
 If you are working with your own fork, update your PATH or taito symlink so that it points to your forked version of the taito-cli.

 How to implement a command: